FAO-GSP/NationalSoilDB/injectSQL/README.md

     * sudo apt install postgresql postgresql-contrib
     * sudo systemctl start postgresql.service

-To switch to the postgres account on your server
-    * sudo -i -u postgres
+	To switch to the postgres account on your server type: sudo -i -u postgres

-To access the PostgreSQL prompt
+	To access the PostgreSQL prompt type:
-    * psql
+     psql

-To exit the PostgreSQL prompt:
+	To exit the PostgreSQL prompt type:
-    * \q
+    \q

 - How to create a new database
 	Double click on a database to open psql terminal (allow to Open a Terminal) and type:  CREATE DATABASE name_of_database;